dandi/dandi-archive/doc/design/zarr-manifests.md

 **Note:** https://datasets.datalad.org/dandi/zarr-manifests/zarr-manifests-v2-sorted/ and subfolders provides ad-hoc json record listing folders/files to avoid parsing stock apache2 index.

-CRON job runs daily on typhon (server at Dartmouth).
+[CRON job](https://github.com/dandi/zarr-manifests/blob/master/cronjob) runs daily on typhon (server at Dartmouth) to create manifest files (only) for new/updated zarrs in the archive.
 Except where noted, the manifest file format defined herein matches the format used by the proof of concept.
+As embargoed access to Zarrs is not implemented yet, embargo-related designs here might be incomplete.

 ### Data access using manifest files

 [dandidav](https://github.com/dandi/dandidav)---a WebDAV server for the DANDI---serves Zarrs from the Archive using the manifest files.
 Actual data is served from the Archive's S3 bucket, but the WebDAV server uses the manifest files to determine the structure of the Zarrs and the versions of the Zarrs' entries.
-Two "end-points" within that namespace are provided:
+Two "end-points" to access Zarrs within that namespace are provided, but only one of them uses Zarr manifests:

-- [webdav.dandiarchive.org/zarrs](https://webdav.dandiarchive.org/zarrs) -- all Zarrs across all dandisets, possibly with multiple versions.
+- [webdav.dandiarchive.org/zarrs](https://webdav.dandiarchive.org/zarrs) -- **uses manifests** for all Zarrs across all dandisets, possibly with multiple versions.
 E.g. see [zarrs/057/f84/057f84d5-a88b-490a-bedf-06f3f50e9e62](https://webdav.dandiarchive.org/zarrs/057/f84/057f84d5-a88b-490a-bedf-06f3f50e9e62) which ATM has 3 versions.
-- [webdav.dandiarchive.org/dandisets/](https://webdav.dandiarchive.org/dandisets/)`{dandiset_id}/{version}/{path}/`.
-E.g. for aforementioned Zarr - https://webdav.dandiarchive.org/dandisets/000026/draft/sub-I48/ses-SPIM/micr/sub-I48_ses-SPIM_sample-BrocaAreaS09_stain-Somatostatin_SPIM.ome.zarr/ -- a specific version (the latest, currently [6efea0a8e95e67ecb5af7aa028dece14-18147--30560865836](https://webdav.dandiarchive.org/zarrs/057/f84/057f84d5-a88b-490a-bedf-06f3f50e9e62/6efea0a8e95e67ecb5af7aa028dece14-18147--30560865836.zarr/)).
+- [webdav.dandiarchive.org/dandisets/](https://webdav.dandiarchive.org/dandisets/)`{dandiset_id}/{version}/{path}/` -- **does not** use manifest files but gets listing directly from S3, so provides access only to the current version (possibly not even finalized yet during upload) of the zarr at that path.

-Tools which support following redirections for individual files within Zarr can be pointed to those locations to "consume" zarrs of specific versions.
+Tools which support following redirections for individual files within Zarr can be pointed to the locations under the former end-point to "consume" zarr of a specific version.
 ATM dandisets do not support publishing (versioning) of Zarrs, so there would be only `/draft/` versions of dandisets with Zarrs.
 If this design is supported/implemented, particular versions of Zarrs would be made available from within particular versions of the `/dandisets/{dandiset_id}/`s.

-## Design details
+## Proposed design

 ### Creating & Storing Manifest Files